 Eat a Balanced Diet

-We make dozens of decisions every day.
-When it comes to deciding what to eat and feed our families, it can be a lot easier than you might think to make smart choices.
-A healthy eating plan not only limits unhealthy foods, but also includes a variety of healthy foods.
-Find out which foods to add to your diet and which to avoid.
+We make thousands of decisions every day.
+When it comes to deciding what to eat and feed our families, it can be a lot easier than you might think to make nourishing choices.
+A healthy eating plan includes a balanced variety of nutrient-dense foods from each food group.

 To Eat a More Balanced Diet:

-- Cut added sugars.
-Pick foods and beverages with little or no added sugar.
-Use the Nutrition Facts label to choose packaged foods with less total sugar.
-A helpful rule of thumb is to limit added sugars to 6 teaspoons per day for women and 9 teaspoons per day for men.
+Be mindful of added sugar intake.
+Instead of hydrating with sugar-sweetened beverages, try fresh fruit-infused water.
+A helpful rule of thumb is to limit daily intake of added sugars to 6 teaspoons per day for women and 9 teaspoons per day for men.

-References: NIH Physical Wellness Toolkit, MedLine Plus, American Heart Association
+References: NIH Physical Wellness Toolkit, MedLine Plus, American Heart Association, Harvard Medical School

 Hokie Wellness is here to support you with all of your nutrition and wellness goals!
 Check out these programs that are happening on campus for employees: